White House scrambles to reassure public after pause on Johnson & Johnson's vaccine - KRDO

 It was after 10 p.m.
 Monday when officials leading President Joe Biden’s ambitious vaccine effort received some alarming news.

 The US Food and Drug Administration, in conjunction with the US Centers for Disease Control and Prevention, was preparing an announcement for the following morning.
 It concerned Johnson & Johnson’s coronavirus vaccine, whose manufacturing delays and a plant debacle had already caused ample administration headaches.
-Because details were so scant, White House officials didn’t immediately brief the President.
+Because details were so scant, White House officials didn’t immediately brief the President, according to two people familiar with the situation.

 Instead, they went to bed without knowing what precisely the FDA and CDC would say.
 It wasn’t until the news became public around 7 a.m.
 ET on Tuesday that the West Wing learned the full scope of the decision and gave Biden the rundown: The health agencies were recommending a pause in the use of the Johnson & Johnson Covid-19 vaccine following exceedingly rare incidents of blood clotting, reported in six patients.